 February 2020: Good Food Awards team follows up with Oils entrants to finalize submissions.

-Prepared Foods & Pasta Program Director, Market Hall Foods
+Director of Prepared Food & Fresh Pasta Program, Market Hall Foods